-This unit can be used independently, but it is also designed to be used concurrently with the literature unit Holes.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit Holes.

-This unit can be used independently, but it is also designed to be used concurrently with the literature unit for Abel’s Island.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit Abel's Island.

 Work, Tools, and Simple Machines